by Mike Ratliff

 Josiah had a tender heart.
 His heart was not hard.
 It was not full of unbelief.
 He knew His Lord, listened to Him and responded in brokenness to His rebuke.
 We must do the same.
 Will God cast away those who respond this way?

-But he gives more grace.
-Therefore it says, “God opposes the proud, but gives grace to the humble.”
-(James 4:6)
+6 But He gives a greater grace.
+Therefore it says, “God is opposed to the proud, but gives grace to the humble.”
+James 4:6 (NASB)

 God will not cast away those who humble themselves before Him.
 He will stiff-arm those who do not.
 Josiah’s response was the outer manifestations of his inner tender heart.
 When God reveals Himself to us, we must respond in like manner.
 The Lord will do wonderful things in our hearts when we willingly become broken in His presence.
 He will make our tender hearts even more tender.
 He will smash and pulverize the hardness there as he reshapes our hearts according to His will.
 When He does this, we must respond by pursuing holiness and purity even more.
 We must seek a pure and clear conscience with God’s values fully apparent to our hearts.

 The men Josiah sent to inquire of God found a prophetess named Huldah.
 She told them God’s truth.